This man has a unique gift: He can talk to elephants!

-Mumbai photojournalist Anand Shinde shares his remarkable experiences as an elephant whisperer in Kerala.
-His initiative, Dialogue with Elephants, is an effort to change attitudes and mindsets towards the pachyderm, and keep it safe
+Mumbai photojournalist Anand Shinde shares his experiences as an elephant whisperer in Kerala.
+His initiative, Dialogue with Elephants, is an effort to change attitudes towards the pachyderm, and keep it safe

 In today’s times, elephants are much maligned for destroying crops.
 Such misconceptions about the animal hurts photographer Anand Shinde (35) who has been working with them extensively.
 The Mumbai photographer, who works for a national newspaper, has been working in Kerala for the last two years.